 The Race Issue, 3.0 by Em Flynn (2014).
 Em’s contribution to the race-and-plurality discussion, with a focus on stereotyping.

-Non-Plural Privilege, by Kerry Dawkins and M.D.
+Non-Plural Privilege, by Jack Dawkins and M.D.
 (2009).
 An article about how plurality is associated with stigmatising attitudes around mental health, described with a privilege/oppression paradigm.
 Not necessarily an opinion we still hold, but we have kept it up for historical reasons.